Magistrates Court online Application for a Court Event

 - if you are self-represented

-- the matter is not an adult criminal matter
+- the matter is not a criminal matter

 - there are less than two business days to the date set by the court